cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋
 -->

-# <p align="justify"> 🚀 Data Science and Artificial Intelligence are my passions!
+# <p align="justify"> 🚀 Data Science is about using data to make smart decistions!

 </p>